rkargon/argus-old/README.md

 # wallpaper-sorter
-A tool for organizing wallpaper using tags
+A tool for organizing wallpapers using tags